IOC president cautions against profit-driven sports events

-LAUSANNE, Switzerland (AP) — IOC President Thomas Bach wants local governments to resist promoting independently run sports events that he believes go against the Olympic ideal.
+LAUSANNE, Switzerland (AP) — Seeking to protect sports bodies from independently run events, IOC President Thomas Bach asked local governments to resist promoting competitions he believes go against the Olympic ideal.

 The organizers of profit-driven sporting ventures are “cherry picking” events without sharing the International Olympic Committee’s duty to use profits to help athletes around the world, Bach told Olympic leaders on Tuesday at their annual meeting.